How to (Un-) Quantum Mechanics: Setup

 \subsection{No Commandments}

 Victor Stenger wrote that ``most laypeople think of the laws of physics as something like the Ten Commandments -- rules governing the behavior of matter imposed by some great lawgiver in the sky.
 However, no stone tablet has ever been found upon which such laws were either naturally or supernaturally inscribed''~\cite{Stenger}.
-But if laypeople have this understanding, then because the usual presentation of physics suggests this view.

-Commandment-like-laws (CLLs) can be descriptive, obtained from a fit to experimental data and as such they are, of course, acceptable.
-But such CLLs are also prelimenary, at least concerning their presentation.
-The problem of how to ``interpret'' QM arises, because the SPQM is a collection of CLLs (axioms) which do {\it not} originate in experimental facts.
-This is often presented wrongly: Of course there are experimental facts that awaited a physical explanation and QM is the only theory found so far that is able to predict and describe those facts correctly.

-But while the law of free fall might be obtained by a fit to the data, the SPQM can not.
-It {\it cannot} be a fit to data since it is declared to be a completely new theory based on completely different and alien principles.
-Since these principles are described as unexplainable from pretheories, they are established as {\it ad hoc} commandments.
-In short, the SPQM tells us what to do but not why.
+The question at hand is whether it is thinkable to construct physics as a purely deductive theory, i.e. whether or not physical laws are (all or at least some) logically inevitable.
+And if this is not considered possible, then there is an obligation to explain where the residual laws of physics are supposed to come from.
+Dirac described it as follows~\cite{Dirac81}: \bquo Some physicists may be happy just to have a set of working rules leading to results in agreement with observation.
+They may think that this is the goal of physics.
+But it is not enough.
+One wants to understand how Nature works.
+There is strong reason to believe that Nature works according to mathematical laws.
+All the substantial progress of science supports this view. \equo

-Descriptive CLLs are usually regarded as pieces of a puzzle, implying that even if it is yet unknown {\it how} the bits can be combined, one expects that eventually all CLLs ought to fit seamless into a more encompassing deductive approach.
+Commandment-like-laws (CLLs) can be descriptive, obtained from a fit to experimental data and as such they are not only legitimate but unavoidable.
+But such CLLs are prelimenary, at least with respect to their presentation.
+Descriptive CLLs can be regarded as pieces of a puzzle, implying that even if it is yet unknown {\it how} the bits can be combined, one expects that eventually all CLLs ought to fit seamless into a more encompassing deductive approach.
+As soon as a general theory is available, we expect that it enables to derive equations which eventually fit to the data.
 The probably best known example for this process of unification are Maxwell's equations.
-Hence scientists are obliged to presume that the presentation of CLLs must eventually be adapted once a larger theoretical framework has been established.
-This is sometimes called ``Occham's razor''.
+One must emphazise that it is the scientific method itself which requires to presume that the presentation of CLLs must eventually be modified once a larger theoretical framework has been established.
+This is sometimes called ``Ockham's razor''~\cite{Ockham}.